Why F1 cars struggle to race in the cold: Las Vegas' Grand Prix challenge

 “The one thing we hadn’t considered initially…is it gets very, very cold at night.”

-Ross Brawn was F1‘s managing director of motor sport when the Las Vegas Grand Prix deal was signed, but even he had overlooked the chilling effect of the sun going down in the Nevada desert; an effect that could transform this weekend’s race.
+Ross Brawn was F1‘s managing director of motor sport when the Las Vegas Grand Prix deal was signed, but even he had overlooked the chilling effect of the sun going down in the Nevada desert: it affected last year’s race and could transform the 2024 Grand Prix too.

 The night-time schedule may well show off the city’s neon lights and give Europeans a fighting chance of waking up in time to watch the race, but the temperature is forecast to plummet from its daytime high of around 23C to as low as 12C for Saturday’s night race at 10pm local time — making it the coldest grand prix of the 2024 season so far.